 - Vitamin D: Take 2,000 IU (50 μg) of supplemental vitamin D daily.
 Sun exposure, which varies with latitude and season, is the primary source of vitamin D, but sunscreen blocks skin synthesis of the vitamin.
 People with dark-colored skin, older adults, and obese individuals are especially at risk for low vitamin D levels.
 More on vitamin D

-- Vitamin K: No MVM contains 100% of the DV for vitamin K. Aim for a daily intake of 120 μg for men and 90 μg for women.
+- Vitamin K: Some MVMs do not contain 100% of the DV for vitamin K. Aim for a daily intake of 120 μg for men and 90 μg for women.
 The best sources for vitamin K are green leafy vegetables, naturally fermented food, and vegetable oils.
 More on vitamin K

 - Calcium: No MVM contains 100% of the DV for calcium.
 Aim for a daily intake of 1,000 mg.
 Dairy products, fortified beverages, and legumes are good sources of calcium.
 If your total calcium intake from your MVM and diet is inadequate, take a calcium supplement with a meal to make up the difference.
 To maximize the absorption, take no more than 500 mg at a time.
 More on calcium